tsoding/gp/README.md

 # Genetic Programming

 Just a Playground Repo for my Genetic Programming experiments.
-I have no priori exprience with Genetic Programming and Algorithms.
+I have no prior exprience with Genetic Programming and Algorithms.

 ![demo](./assets/demo.png)